4 common fridge problems you can fix yourself

-Does your refrigerator make noise all the time, or leak water onto the kitchen floor?
-Perhaps frost has begun to build up on its freezer walls.
+Have a fridge that's leaking water, or makes noise around the clock?
+Maybe frost has started to build up on its freezer walls.
 Maybe the ice maker isn't working.
 Regardless of your particular issue, don't freak out.

 These are common fridge problems that can often be fixed without calling a repairman, even if you don't know how a refrigerator works.
 And chances are you won't even have to break out any fancy tools either.
 Here's what you need to know to try and remedy the situation yourself.
-This article is periodically updated.
+This article is updated periodically.

 Read more: LG's killer fridge feature: Clear ice for cocktails

-Cause 1: One of the most common causes of a refrigerator running too much (or worse, constantly) is a buildup of debris and dust around the condenser coils.
-It's especially common if you live in an extra dusty environment or have several pets.
+Cause 1: One of the most common causes of a refrigerator running too often (or worse, constantly) is a buildup of debris and dust around the condenser coils.
+It's especially common if you live in a dusty environment or have several pets.

 Fix: First, unplug the refrigerator from AC power.
 For most refrigerators, the condenser coils are located on the very bottom and they're typically accessed in the front or back.
 (Some newer models, however, have internal coils.)
-To access the coils, look for the grill and remove it by popping out the snaps which hold it in place (or unscrewing it where applicable).
-Use a vacuum cleaner to remove the brunt of the buildup.
-If there is a lot of leftover debris, use a brush or a wipe cloth to gently remove the remaining debris.
-Replace the grill and restore power to the refrigerator.
+To access the coils, look for the grille and remove it by popping out the snaps that hold it in place, or unscrewing it if it's screwed in.
+Use a vacuum cleaner to remove the majority of the buildup.
+If there's a lot of leftover debris, use a brush or a wipe cloth to gently remove the remaining debris.
+Replace the grille and restore power to the refrigerator.

-Cause 2: Setting the refrigerator temperature too low will not only cause your refrigerator to work overtime, it can also freeze and spoil some of your foods.
+Cause 2: Setting the refrigerator temperature too low will cause your refrigerator to work overtime, and can also freeze and spoil some of your foods.

 Fix: You typically want your refrigerator set to between 37 and 40 degrees Fahrenheit (2.8 and 4.4 degrees Celsius).
-Place a thermometer inside a glass of water, and place the glass on the middle shelf of the refrigerator, and let it sit for at least 8 hours.
+Place a thermometer inside a glass of water, place the glass on the middle shelf of the refrigerator and let it sit for at least 8 hours.
 Periodically adjust the temperature setting on your refrigerator to slowly bring it to the desired temperature.
-If this does not solve the issue, consult with a professional, as you may have a defective part, such as a condenser, thermostat sensor or fan motor.
+If this doesn't solve the issue, consult with a professional, as you may have a defective part, such as a condenser, thermostat sensor or fan motor.

 Water puddling up under your refrigerator is never a good sign, but it is also a fairly common occurrence and can usually be resolved relatively easily.
 Water leakage typically comes from one of two problems.

-Cause 1: A blocked defrost drain is one of the most common causes of water leakage.
-This happens when food particles or other debris clogs up the drain hose, which can lead to ice buildup and, eventually, water leaking out of the freezer and refrigerator.
+Cause 1: A blocked defrost drain is one of the most common causes.
+This happens when food particles or other debris clog up the drain hose, which can lead to ice buildup and, eventually, water leaking out of the freezer and refrigerator.

 Pull your refrigerator out from the wall and locate the defrost drain hose in the bottom back service panel.
 This hose should have a rubber check valve, which helps regulate humidity and is known for catching debris and clogging.
 Clean the valve out with hot water and soap, and reinstall the valve.